martinskeem/magento-economics-sync/README.md

 # magento-economics-sync
-Sync Products and Orders to e-conomic from magento 1.9.* using APIs.
-Emits logging into subfolder called /log as configured in logging.conf
+Sync Products and Orders to e-conomic from magento 1.9.* using APIs of each system.

 ## Configuration